Neighbourhood tour and Sidney’s arrival — December 23

 Then back to Akasaka to get travel cards for the subway:

 We said goodbye to Alex.
-Allie made us a dinner reservation at a place roecommended by Alex.
+Allie made us a dinner reservation at a place recommended by Alex.
 After a bit of shopping, we returned to the apartment to put up our feet and sample some sake.

 Christmas tree building:

-We went to dinner Warayaki, whicn translates as straw cooking.
+0A78B674-AA03-40F6-9AED-0987A8ACC2458154233B-77BD-4240-8C55-56BA91D50D0CWe went to dinner Warayaki, whicn translates as straw cooking.
 The specialty is food cooked over burning straw.
-First the sake menu:

 Fire at the grill: